praveenvenkat06/DBMS_Space_Game/README.md

 # DBMS_space_game
-DBMS Project - online arcade games.
+DBMS Project - A multiplayer game made using Pygame and MySQL where players play old school retro games and compete with their friends.
 Made by
    * Praveen Venkat
    * Shivakumar Narayanan